 Ceres was founded by people with common interest in the work of Rudolf Steiner.
 Our story began in 1982, when a biodynamic and organic fresh produce stand run by Juliet Lamont premiered at the Michael Park School fair in Auckland.
 As a mother, Juliet wanted to feed her two boys organic food, but it wasn’t readily available in stores at the time.
 So she took the initiative to find others wanting organic food and called on organic farmers she knew to supply what they produced.
 The stall was so successful that Juliet began a weekly organic co-op out of her garage in Mt.
 Wellington.

-This later became the first urban organic vegetable co-op in New Zealand and included four of the current directors of Ceres: Elaine Beadle, Noel Josephson, David King and Rodnie Whitlock.
+This later became the first urban organic vegetable co-op in New Zealand and included four of the current founders of Ceres: Elaine Beadle, Noel Josephson, David King and Rodnie Whitlock.

 By 1984, the weekly co-op had grown so much that David King worked with Juliet to transform the co-op into a shop in Ellerslie, Auckland.
 It was the first organic food store in New Zealand, sparsely stocked, but full of enthusiasm and it made a connection with customers.
 The store was given the name Ceres, after the Roman goddess of the harvest.
 Rodnie Whitlock had a business specialising in anthroposophical books including those about biodynamics and in 1986 this became part of Ceres.
 The demand from other stores and co-ops began to come and our wholesale division was started.